8. Headless mode (server)

 PostgreSQL: enables per-tenant Row-Level Security (defence in depth, opt-in) |

-Most options can also be provided through environment variables (BLUNDERDB_BACKEND, BLUNDERDB_DSN, BLUNDERDB_ADDR, BLUNDERDB_LOG_LEVEL, BLUNDERDB_RLS).
+Most options can also be provided through environment variables (BLUNDERDB_BACKEND, BLUNDERDB_DSN, BLUNDERDB_ADDR, BLUNDERDB_LOG_LEVEL, BLUNDERDB_RLS, BLUNDERDB_TS_PATH).

 8.2.1.
 Endpoints